CitrineInformatics/citrine-python/docs/source/workflows/design_workflows.rst

     # create a score with the desired objectives and baselines
     score = LIScore(
         # create an objective to maximize shear modulus
-        # the descriptor key must match a descriptor in materials produced from teh design space
+        # the descriptor key must match a descriptor in materials produced from the design space
         objectives=[ScalarMaxObjective(descriptor_key='Shear modulus')],
         baselines=[150.0] # one for each objective
     )